abcdesktopio/docs/opsdocs/docs/usecases/4.4/deploy-demo-gcp-abcdesktop-com/overview.md

 This use case documents how the public demo service [https://demo.gcp.abcdesktop.com](https://demo.gcp.abcdesktop.com) is deployed and operated on Google Cloud Platform (GCP) using Google Kubernetes Engine (GKE).

-The demo platform is a fully functional abcdesktop.io instance open to the public.
-It allows anyone to test the desktopless experience without installing anything, using an OpenID Connect provider (Google, GitHub, Facebook) to sign in.
+The demo platform is a fully functional abcdesktop.io instance that is publicly accessible.
+It allows anyone to evaluate the desktopless experience without installing any local software, using an OpenID Connect provider (Google, GitHub, or Facebook) to sign in.

 ## Architecture overview